dotnet-websharper/docs/v4.x/fsharp/Json.md

 ### F# Unions

-Union types intended for use in JSON serialization should bear the attribute `NamedUnionCases`.
-There are two ways to use it.
+Union types intended for use in JSON serialization should optimally bear the attribute `NamedUnionCases` for producing fully readable JSON format.
+There are two ways to use it, specifying a field name to hold the union case name or signaling that the case should be inferred from the field names.
+If no `NamedUnionCases` is present, a `"$"` field will be used for storing the case index.

 #### Explicit discriminator